 A Victorian soldier of fortune whose daring exploits in China and doomed stand in Sudan made him a complex imperial hero and martyr.

-Charles George Gordon was a British army officer whose life became a tapestry of Victorian adventure and tragedy.
-He first gained fame in China, where in the 1860s he was given command of the 'Ever Victorious Army,' a mercenary force that helped the Qing dynasty crush the massive Taiping Rebellion.
-His bravery and tactical skill earned him the nickname 'Chinese Gordon' and a global reputation.
-After various colonial postings, including a stint governing the Sudan for the Egyptian Khedive, he was sent back to Khartoum in 1884 with orders to evacuate Egyptian forces threatened by a Mahdist uprising.
-Defying instructions, Gordon dug in, convinced he could hold the city.
-The siege of Khartoum became a national obsession in Britain, but a relief expedition arrived two days too late.
-Gordon was killed by Mahdist warriors in 1885, his death immortalized in a famous painting and cementing his status as a martyred Christian hero—a figure whose mixture of zeal, courage, and stubborn independence perfectly captured the contradictions of the British Empire.
+Charles George Gordon commanded the 'Ever Victorious Army' in the 1860s, helping the Qing dynasty crush the Taiping Rebellion.
+His bravery earned him the nickname 'Chinese Gordon' and a global reputation.
+After colonial postings including governing Sudan for the Egyptian Khedive, he was sent back to Khartoum in 1884 to evacuate Egyptian forces threatened by a Mahdist uprising.
+Defying orders, he dug in, convinced he could hold the city.
+The siege of Khartoum obsessed Britain.
+A relief expedition arrived two days late.
+Gordon was killed by Mahdist warriors in 1885, his death immortalized in a painting that captured the contradictions of the British Empire.

 The biggest hits of 1833